crownstone/bluenet/docs/INSTALL.md

 If you have another shell, please do the above for your own shell.

+## Get the mesh code

+The mesh code we use is a modification of Nordics OpenMesh.

+    cd $BLUENET_WORKSPACE_DIR
+    git clone -b bluenet https://github.com/crownstone/nRF51-ble-bcast-mesh

 ## Configuration

 Copy the template config file to your config directory: